Brandon Samuel Whitley

 PhD Fellow in Arctic Plant Diversity and Pollination Networks

-Brandon started his PhD Fellowship in November 2022.
-Before this, he completed the dual degree Erasmus Mundus Master Programme in Evolutionary Biology, where he studied and conducted research at four institutions over two years (namely in Sweden, France, Germany, and Norway/Svalbard).
-He holds an MSc in Evolution, Ecology and Systematics from the Ludwig Maximilian University of Munich (Germany), and an MSc in Biodiversity, Ecology, and Evolution from The University of Montpellier (France).
-Before this, he completed his BSc in Global Sustainability Science (majoring in water, climate, and ecosystem science) at Utrecht University (The Netherlands).
+Before this PhD Fellowship, I completed the dual degree Erasmus Mundus Master Programme in Evolutionary Biology, where I studied and conducted research at four institutions over two years (namely in Sweden, France, Germany, and Norway/Svalbard).
+I hold an MSc in Evolution, Ecology and Systematics from the Ludwig Maximilian University of Munich (Germany), and an MSc in Biodiversity, Ecology, and Evolution from The University of Montpellier (France).
+Before this, I completed my BSc in Global Sustainability Science (majoring in water, climate, and ecosystem science) at Utrecht University (The Netherlands).

 Web of Science ResearcherID: HHC-0933-2022